Biltmore will host Chihuly glass sculpture exhibit in 2018

 Biltmore will showcase the monumental glass sculptures of world-renowned artist Dale Chihuly as part of a new exhibition set to open on the estate in 2018.
 Chihuly's work is featured in more than 200 museum collections around the world but this is the first time his breathtaking work will be on display at Biltmore.

 The exhibition is scheduled to open May 17, 2018, and will be set throughout areas of Biltmore House, gardens and the grounds.
 Daytime admission to Chihuly at Biltmore is included in the general admission price.
 The exhibition will run through October 7, 2018.

-As part of the exhibition, Biltmore will host a first-ever evening experience in the gardens that will offer views of the sculptures after dark.
+As part of the exhibition, Biltmore will host a first-ever evening experience in the gardens that will offer views of the sculptures after dark on Thursdays through Sunday.
 Admission to see Chihuly Nights at Biltmore will require a separate ticket.
-Tickets are now available on Biltmore's website.
+Make your reservation now on Biltmore's website.